Bob Knuth

-Robert Alan 'Bob' Knuth (born May 15, 1967) is an American scenic designer and creative director based in the Chicago, Illinois area.
+Robert Alan Knuth (born May 15, 1967) is an American scenic designer and creative director based in the Chicago, Illinois area.
+Knuth has been nominated for 15 Joseph Jefferson Awards and is a two-time award winner for outstanding scenic design.

 Knuth was the Creative Director of Marketing & Brand for The Second City Inc (Chicago, Hollywood, Toronto) and UP Comedy Club in Chicago from 2005 to 2021.
 During the pandemic, Knuth pivoted his career to focus on design and education.
 In August of 2021, Knuth took a position as the Resident Set & Light Designer/Theater Technical Director for Lake Forest College in Lake Forest, Illinois just north of Chicago.
-Knuth has been nominated for 15 Joseph Jefferson Awards and is a two (2) time award winner for outstanding scenic design.

-In 2004, Chris Jones, Chief Theater Critic for The Chicago Tribune wrote about Knuth's body of work in Chicago storefront theaters, "Perhaps more than any other set designer working in the Chicago area, Knuth has solved the aesthetic problems inherent in the prosaic, end-on storefront where audience members sit in narrow rows and stare over the backs of heads at a rectangular stage without much depth or height.
-Normally, that's as constraining as trying to build a postmodern dwelling on a single Chicago lot.
-But as Knuth proves again in his very bold, striking and endlessly inventive production of "Jane Eyre" (the talented fellow directs as well as designs), it does not have to be that way."

 Biography

 After attending undergraduate school at the University of Wisconsin - Eau Claire (1985-1990) and completing two years of graduate studies in Design for the Theatre at Northwestern University (1990-1992), Knuth began his career as the Managing Artistic Director for CenterLight Sign and Voice Theatre in Northbrook, Illinois, in 1993.

 Knuth was the Senior Graphic Designer at The Chicago Symphony Orchestra from 1998-2005.

 Besides working as a freelance scenic and graphic designer, Knuth was Producing Director and resident Scenic/Graphic Designer for Circle Theatre Chicago in Forest Park from 2001-2013 before stepping down to pursue freelance work and focus on his career at The Second City.

+In 2004, Chris Jones, Chief Theater Critic for The Chicago Tribune wrote about Knuth's body of work in Chicago storefront theaters, "Perhaps more than any other set designer working in the Chicago area, Knuth has solved the aesthetic problems inherent in the prosaic, end-on storefront where audience members sit in narrow rows and stare over the backs of heads at a rectangular stage without much depth or height."

-During his tenure as Producing Director, Circle Theatre had hosted visits from many notable entertainment luminaries (Rupert Holmes, Michael John LaChiusa, Marvin Hamlisch, Russell Crowe), mounted World and Chicago Premieres and built a thriving subscriber base.
+During his tenure as Producing Director, Circle Theatre had hosted visits from many notable entertainment figures (Rupert Holmes, Michael John LaChiusa, Marvin Hamlisch, Russell Crowe), mounted World and Chicago Premieres and built a thriving subscriber base.